Optimal and Diffusion Transports in Machine Learning: Training Neural Networks

 with $S_{zy}=S_{yz}^\top$.
 Consequently, if $\alpha_{t=0}=\mathcal N(0,\Sigma_0)$, then $\alpha_t=\mathcal N(0,\Sigma_t)$ for all $t$, where the covariance satisfies the matrix ODE

 \end{proposition}

 This shows that the training dynamics reduce to the Riccati-type ODE~\eqref{eq:gaussian-mlp} over the space of covariance matrices~\cite{abou2003matrix}.
-The system is well posed and, in line with Theorem~\ref{thm:chizat-bach}, converges to the global minimizer characterized by $\Sigma_{UV,\infty} = S_{yz}\,S_{zz}^{-1}$, so that $g_\infty$ coincides with the least-squares linear estimator.
+The system is locally well posed, and the covariance description remains valid as long as the solution stays finite.
+When it converges to a finite minimizer, the limiting predictor is characterized by $\Sigma_{VU,\infty} = S_{yz}\,S_{zz}^{-1}$, or equivalently $\Sigma_{UV,\infty} = S_{zz}^{-1}S_{zy}$, so that $g_\infty$ coincides with the least-squares linear estimator.